SwarmStorm/awesome/README.md

 *   [nactio/nact](https://github.com/nactio/nact) - nact ⇒ node.js + actors ⇒ your services have never been so µ

 *   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay, cobrowsing and product analytics you can self-host.
-Ideal for reproducing issues and iterating on your product.
+Best for reproducing issues and iterating on your product.

 *   [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications. -- bolt.new -- Help Center: https://support.bolt.new/ -- Community Support: https://discord.com/invite/stackblitz